empdarkness/altair/README.md

 ## Warframe
 - **Riven/Lich Sniper - RM & WFM**
 	- Usage: `/sniper`
 	- To set it up to a guild channel, you will need administrator perms.
-Use route argument.
+Use `/gsniper`
 	- Rivens
 		- When specifying stats, use the [arguments](https://github.com/empdarkness/altair/blob/master/rm.md) listed here.
 		- Notices are posted with the most recent relist by same seller/list by another seller/similar seen.